-This is a sight credit which will be paid at sight basis against the presentation of requisite documents to the designated paying bank.
+This is a sight credit which will be paid at sight basis against the presentation of required documents to the designated paying bank.
 In a payment credit, the beneficiary may or may not be called upon to draw a draft, In many countries, because of stamp duties even on sight drafts; it has become increasingly customary not to ask for drafts under a credit available by sight payment.

 11. Acceptance Credit:

 This is similar to Deferred Payment Credit except for the fact that in this credit, drawing of a usance draft is a must.
-Under this credit, drafts must be drawn on the specified bank drawee for specified period.
+Under this credit, drafts must be drawn on the specified bank drawee for the specified period.